Senior legal assistant from America killed himself in Stratford while on honeymoon

 But the mood soured back in their Stratford hotel room that evening.

-Returning with supplies from a nearby branch of Sainsbury’s, Alexis discovered the 32-year-old had filled bottles of juice with vodka.
+Returning with supplies from a nearby branch of Sainsbury’s, Alexi discovered the 32-year-old had filled bottles of juice with vodka.

 An argument ensued after Mr Feighan, a senior legal assistant for the City of Philadelphia Law Department, confessed to drinking at work.
 He left the room, ostensibly to go outside for a cigarette, never to return.